 - Trade Secrets: Non-clerical roles with regular access to trade secrets, intelligence, or national security information.

-- High-Value Financial Authority: Roles with signatory authority over $10,000 or more in third-party funds/assets, or fiduciary roles with authority to enter financial agreements valued at $10,000 or more.
+- High-Value Financial Authority: Signatory authority over $10,000 or more in third-party funds/assets, or fiduciary roles with authority to enter financial agreements valued at $10,000 or more.

 - Digital Security: Roles responsible for modifying digital security systems that protect networks or databases.